terraform-ibm-modules/sample-iac-solutions/terragrunt/README.md

   - VPN, Transit Gateway, or Direct Link connectivity
   - Load balancers external to the OCP cluster
   - Security groups (only ACLs are used)
-  - LogDNA, Monitoring, Key Protect, or Secrets Manager integrations
+  - Cloud Logs, Monitoring, Key Protect, or Secrets Manager integrations

 - Running Terragrunt **inside individual module folders** may produce dependency errors; all commands should be executed from the root folder.